aleidaolvera/lwt-hw-ticket-guru/README.md

 # About the Project
-The web app was meant to be able to provide users a service to be able to reserve tickets for upcoming shows / performances by a set of performers.
+This project is part of a 6-hour assessment that is meant to provide users a service to be able to reserve tickets for upcoming shows / performances by a set of performers.
 The web app interacts with the following [ticket-guru-service]("http://ec2-54-159-33-6.compute-1.amazonaws.com:5005/ticket-guru/api/docs") API.

 # Installing Dependencies